aluciasanz/aluciasanz.github.io/research.md

 # Resarch
 My research focuses on the complex interactions between viruses, either with other viruses, their hosts, or the environment, and how these interactions impact viral behavior, evolution and ecology.
-* [Virus-virus](#virus-sociality-ecology-&-evolution) and [virus-satellite interactions](#virus-satellite-interactions), where I explore how viruses (or viruses and satellite) influence each other’s life cycles,  replication, and spread.
+* [Virus-virus interactions](#virus-sociality-ecology-&-evolution) and [virus-satellite interactions](#virus-satellite-interactions), where I explore how viruses (or viruses and satellite) influence each other’s life cycles, replication, and spread.
 * [Virus-to-virus communication](#virus-to-virus-communication) where I examine potential signaling between viruses to coordinate viral behavior.
-* [Viral genome interactions](#multipartite-viruses), specifically in multipartite/multicomponent viruses, with genomes spread across multiple particles
+* [Viral genome interactions](#multipartite-viruses), where I explore multipartite or multicomponent viruses emergece, evolution and prevalence.
-* [Virus-host interactions](#virus-host-coevolution), in the context of coevolution which addresses the reciprocal evolutionary changes between viruses and their hosts, which shapes viral strategies for infection and host defenses over time, and in the context of [disease dynamics](#infection-disease-dynamics) focusing on how viruses spread and evolve in the host, modeling factors such as transmission rates, viral evolution, and the effects of interventions.
+* [Virus-host interactions](#virus-host-coevolution), in the context of coevolution I try to address the reciprocal evolutionary changes between viruses and their hosts, which shapes viral strategies for infection and host defenses over time, and in the context of [infectious disease dynamics](#infectious-disease-dynamics) I focus on how viruses spread and evolve within the host, modeling factors such as transmission rates, viral evolution, and the effects of interventions.
 * Virus-environment interactions, explore environmental factors influencing viral evolution and ecology.

 ## Virus sociality ecology & evolution